SeriousOldMan/Simulator-Controller/Docs/Team Server.md

   10. Race Summary

-      This report is usefull by the end of a race to create a document to be stored away in the archive.
+      This report is useful by the end of a race to create a document to be stored away in the archive.
 It contains data on all stints and drivers.
 This report can be created using the "Race Summary" command from the "Session" menu.

 	  ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Race%20Center%2011.JPG)